Outschool

 Throughout the year, we will explore a diverse range of topics including existential feminism, misogyny, women's education advocacy, body politics, archetypal feminism, gender representation in literature, the intersection of race and gender, and much more.
 From ancient poetry to contemporary novels, our syllabus is designed to provoke critical thinking, ignite passion for gender equity, and inspire action.

 Our class meets once a week, offering a nurturing and inclusive space for vibrant discussions, creative exploration, and collaborative learning.
 Each month, we will focus on a different book, with weekly lessons meticulously tailored to engage students with the themes and content of the assigned text.
-Through interactive activities, group discussions, and multimedia presentations, students will have the opportunity to deepen their understanding of feminist literature and its implications in our world.
+Through group discussions, and multimedia presentations, students will have the opportunity to deepen their understanding of feminist literature and its implications in our world.

 As your instructor, I am committed to fostering a supportive and intellectually stimulating environment where every voice is valued and heard.
 I will guide you through the rich tapestry of feminist literature, providing context, encouraging critical analysis, and facilitating meaningful discussions.
-Additionally, I will incorporate a variety of teaching methods including lectures, group activities, multimedia presentations, and creative projects to cater to different learning styles and interests.

 Join us on this transformative journey as we explore the power of literature to challenge, inspire, and shape our understanding of feminism.
 Enroll in our Feminist Book Club today and be part of a community dedicated to learning, growth, and social justice.
 Together, let's amplify diverse voices, dismantle stereotypes, and envision a more equitable future for all.